 My household relies on one of those old-style push lawnmowers with rotary blades and no engine.
 I like it for a couple of reasons.
 First, it’s quiet: I can mow and still talk to my kids.
 Second, it meets two needs at once: the lawn needs cut and I need exercise.
 I’ll admit that it doesn’t always do a great job when the grass gets particularly long.
 However, the only thing it’s cost us in the last ten years is a little bit of lapping compound (to sharpen the blades).

 As I was mowing last week I was thinking about Pope Francis’s 2015 encyclical letter Laudito Si (On Care for Our Common Home).
 Like most people, I usually think about papal documents as I cut the grass.
 Laudito Si has been on my to-read list for a while.
 I tried reading through it online a few times (available here), but because reading on a screen stinks I never finished it.
-Continue reading “The Pope and the Lawnmower – Five Thoughts on Laudito Si”
+Continue reading “Five Thoughts on Laudito Si”

 I believe it was the ancient theologian Irenaeus who said “the glory of God is a human being fully alive.”
 Part of that celebrated state, it seems right to assume, would be satisfaction with one’s work.
 If that’s true then pastors are (reportedly) well-positioned to bring God buckets full of the good stuff.
 Apparently pastors are more satisfied with their work then just about anyone else.
 One survey from the US found that more than 87% of pastors were very satisfied with their work.
 That’s 20% better than painters and sculptors and a bit better than physical therapists and firefighters.
 However, knowing pastors as I do, it’s a number that I find hard to believe.
 It turns out that the survey didn’t actually include very many pastors—just 68.
 What seems more realistic is the finding of another study that suggests clergy are experiencing depression at a rate 3% higher than the general population.
 The disparity is even higher among men.
 Many pastors do find ministry to be deeply satisfying, yet even they find it to be full of anguish as well.